-It probably won’t have one anytime soon either.
-That’s because, as a frontier market, Cambodia isn’t as dependent on capital from other countries.
-It isn’t reliant on more money from McDonald’s to keep growing because McDonald’s isn’t here yet.
+Cambodia probably won’t have one anytime soon either.
+That’s because, as a frontier market, they aren’t as dependent on capital from other countries.
+They aren’t reliant on more money from McDonald’s to keep growing because McDonald’s isn’t even here yet.

 Furthermore, Cambodia has a source of growth which few other frontier markets do: tourism.
 Millions of people visit Angkor Wat, the largest religious structure in the world, each year.
 This number is expected to grow exponentially.

 But countries like Papua New Guinea or Armenia don’t have this luxury.
 Frontier markets can grow quickly, yet often need a catalyst to propel growth.

 Cambodia is fortunate because they have plenty of foreign investment and tourism to fuel a sustained boom.